Wendyf02/Employee-Directory/README.md

   For this assignment, you'll create a employee directory with React.
 This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.

   ## Installation
+  To create React install -npx create-react-app
-  To install necessary dependencies, run the following command:
+  To install necessary dependencies, run the following command: npm install axios
-  TO create React install -npx create-react-app npm install
+  npm install

   ## Usage